RakhithJK/Mailu-Mailu-wiki/Setup-a-base-server.md

 Install Docker
 ==============

-Freeposte.io relies on some of the latest Docker features.
+Mailu relies on some of the latest Docker features.
 Therefore, you should install Docker from the official repositories instead of your distribution ones.

 The Docker website is full of [detailed instructions](https://docs.docker.com/engine/installation/) about setting up a proper Docker install.
-Default configuration should be suited for Freeposte.io.
+Default configuration should be suited for Mailu.

 Additionally, you must install ``docker-compose`` by following the instructions from the [Docker website](https://docs.docker.com/compose/).
-Compose is a management tool for Docker, especially suited for multiple containers systems like Freeposte.io.
+Compose is a management tool for Docker, especially suited for multiple containers systems like Mailu.

 Once everything is setup, you should be able to run the following commands (exact version numbers do not matter):